xgillard/apca_datav2/README.md

 ## Note
 As far as I am concerned, this project is mostly thought of as a big fat pull request to be applied on top of https://github.com/d-e-s-o/apca.
-But the truth is, I feel a bit lazy about making a smooth integration for it in `apca`.
+But the truth is, I feel a bit lazy about making a smooth integration for it in `apca` right now (might do it later though).